OisinWrites/Pixel-Palace-Arcade/README.md

     2. I was not using the important override for specificity correctly, and had omitted the exclamation mark prefix from the code.
     3. Corrected styling/targeting error and page is working correctly.

-    1. Need to find correct way to target my image miles in media from a django admin panel for products models.
+    1. Need to find correct way to target my image files in media from a django admin panel for products models.
 Currently the image file is clicked and dropped.
     2. Admin panel sought to add chosen file from coomputer folders, but saved chosen file in media directory.
 Allowed admin system to drop them there for it to find, rather than force it to pick up from there, where they were already.
 Likely though, that I was entering the url wrong, which the panel kept insisting was an invalid format.

     1. The badge span to indicate selected categories for shown products list is not inverting colour on hover.